 Our individual and collective discussion will determine what kind of welcome we create here at Good Shepherd.

 Conversation and Coffee

-The Reconciling in Christ (RIC) Task Force invites you to an informal discussion over a cup of coffee following worship.
+The Reconciling in Christ (RIC) Task Force invites you to an informal discussion before worship.
 RIC Task Force members and a Pastor will be present to listen, answer your questions, discuss shared values and review the Reconciling Works process.
 We welcome all to this conversation regardless of where you are in the process.
 Let’s talk!

 January 2019 update from the RIC Task Force

 …Good Shepherd is currently in step 6 of an 11 step process.
 This step is focused on providing educational opportunities for congregation discussion…

 Good Shepherd’s Reconciling in Christ (RIC) Task Force is exploring to what degree our congregation extends a welcome and a message of belonging to people of all races, socio-economic circumstances, sexual orientations, gender identities and expressions, political affiliations, and levels of belief or doubt.